tiagobalan2/tiagobalan2/README.md

 - 📘 I'm currently studying at **Unifil**, second year of the graduation

+- Habilities on Java, SQL, HTML and CSS, JS, and others.

+- Advanced English level

 - 🏬 I'm currently living in **Londrina**

 - 📫 How to contact me **tiagobalan@edu.unifil.br**